Gourav2K/chess-similarity-search/README.md

 There are two ways to set up the PostgreSQL database with chess positions:
 #### Option 1: Parse Your Own PGN File

-i.
-Download any `.pgn.zst` file from [https://database.lichess.org](https://database.lichess.org) ii.
-Extract it and place it inside the `data/` directory iii.
-Run the preprocessor like this:
+1. Download any `.pgn.zst` file from [https://database.lichess.org](https://database.lichess.org)
+2. Extract it and place it inside the `data/` directory
+3. Run the preprocessor like this:

 ```bash
 docker-compose run -v $(pwd)/data:/data preprocessor /data/{your_file.pgn} --max-games 2500000